 There is so much to do here!

-For families who want some jungle adventures in their places to visit with family in Malaysia, Kuching is perfect.
+For families who want some jungle adventures in their places to visit with their family in Malaysia, Kuching is perfect.

-Places to stay in Kuching for families
+Where to Stay in Kuching for families

 This hotel is in a beautiful spot by the Sarawak River in the centre of town.
 It’s the best location.
 Make sure you book a room with river views.